ThomasMott/fg/posts/learning-new-skills-for-free.md

 ### Library

-The final option in the list is a lot more low-teh, but no less effective!
+The final option in the list is a lot more low-tec, but no less effective!
 Signing up to your local library is a really good way to get access to a ton of free resources and provides a great place to study alone or with others.

 <br>